Back

 SKILLS AREA REQUIREMENTS

-A flat area roughly the size of a basketball court at a minimum (40′ x 80′) that is grass, cement, or dirt – something that provides good traction as riders will be doing lots of circling and turning around in this area.
+A flat area approximately the size of a basketball court at a minimum (40′ x 80′) that is grass, cement, or dirt – something that provides good traction as riders will be doing lots of circling and turning around in this area.
 Grass or artificial turf is preferred, with no gravel.

 SKILLS FEATURE REQUIREMENTS